StefanSchubert/sabi/README.md

 it.
 I was thinking about being able on the API-Layer to decide given back a small message (suitable for client constrains like small displays) or very detailed messages (maybe with solution suggestions).

-### DAO-Layer
+### Persistence-Layer

+We are using JPA managed Entities in combination with DAOs.
-The DOAs are used as repositories, which are responsible to manage all CRUD and other persistence operations.
+The DAOs are used as repositories, which are responsible to manage all CRUD and other persistence operations.
 The intention of this layer to isolate the application from the datalayer, through which we are allowed to do persistence refactorings (e.g. for performance sake) withing mingling with the object models used on the client site.
 Or in other words, we are able to